 How much does GoHenry cost?

 GoHenry costs £3.99 a month for each child.
 Certainly not the cheapest option, but it does include free payments and ATM withdrawals in the UK and abroad, plus one free load from the parent account to the child account each month (after that it’s 50p per load).
 And there are educational resources for kids to use to learn about managing their money, including the new “Money Missions” feature, which is an interactive tool featuring videos, quizzes and guides on financial skills.
-Remember that if your child wants to choose a customised card, rather than a standard one, there’s an additional fee of £4.99.
+Remember there is an additional fee of £4.99 for a customisable card or Eco Card.

-GoHenry now has a Plus membership, which is slighty more expensive that its standard monthly subscription.
+GoHenry now has a Plus membership, which is slightly more expensive than its standard monthly subscription.
 However, you’ll get additional benefits such as interest paid on savings, 1% cashback on all in-store spending and unlimited free top-ups to your parent wallet.

 GoHenry customer reviews